Lighthouses of the Bahamas

 into ruins.
 The original lantern was transferred to Elbow Cay in 1936.

 Trabas has Capt.
-Peter Mosselberger's photo, a 2009 photo shows the ruined keeper's houses,
+Peter Mosselberger's photo, a 2011 photo shows one of the ruined keeper's houses,

 and Marinas.com has aerial